 Field Experience Remediation Plan

 A Remediation Plan in HPC 5900, HPC 5460 or HPC 6900, or is to assist a student to have the opportunity to change and/or improve skills, professional behavior and professional disposition.
-The Site Supervisor or Faculty/university supervisor can initiate a Remediation Plan any time during the field experience for CSD.
-In addition, the student’s Program Advisor or CSD Director may initiate a remediation plan during the Field Experience in collaboration with both the faculty/university supervisor.
+The Site Supervisor or Faculty/university supervisor can initiate a Remediation Plan any time during the field experience for SAA.
+In addition, the student’s Program Advisor or SAA Director may initiate a remediation plan during the Field Experience in collaboration with both the faculty/university supervisor.

 Remediation plans can be established specifically for the field experience course and are based on the assessment and evaluation process of the student’s competency, professional behavior, and professional disposition through the program.
 The assessment and evaluations can also include and not limited to concerns of harm to self, others or sites, and/or ethical concerns.
 Formal remediation plans will be written and whenever possible developed in collaboration with the student and signed by all necessary parties.